vmware/pmd-next-gen/README.md

 ## pm-webd

-pm-webd is a cloud-enabled, mobile-ready, a super light weight remote management tool which uses REST API for real time configuration and performance as well as health monitoring for systems (containers) and applications.
-It provides fast API based monitoring without affecting the system it's running on.
+ppm-webd is a high performance open-source, simple, and pluggable REST API gateway designed with stateless architecture.It is written in Go, and built with performance in mind.
+It features real time health monitoring, configuration and performance for systems (containers), networking and applications.

 - Proactive Monitoring and Analytics pm-webd saves network administrators time and frustration because it makes it easy to gather statistics and perform analyses.